Skip to main content

 source <rcfile_name>

-Specify <rcfile_name> is the name of the RC file you downloaded to configure the OpenStack CLI .
+Specify <rcfile_name> — name of the RC file that you downloaded to configure OpenStack CLI.
 The default is rc.sh

-6. Enter the OpenStack password, which is the password for the service user you specified in step 3.
+6. Enter the OpenStack password — the password of the service user you specified in step 3.

-7. Verify that the OpenStack CLI is running.
-To do this, open the list of cloud servers:
+7. Verify that OpenStack CLI is working.
+To do this, open the cloud servers list:

 openstack server list

-If cloud servers have been created in the pool and project specified in the variables, the response will list them.
-If no servers have been created yet, the response will contain an empty string.
+If cloud servers have been created in the pool and project specified in the variables, their list will appear in the response.
+If no servers have been created, the response will be an empty line.

 1. Open the CLI.